AlexPagnotta/alex_dotfiles/README.md

 ### Editor

-Configures VsCode complete with extensions, Sublime Text 3 and the Warp terminal.
+Configures Cursor complete with extensions, and the Warp terminal.

 ## How to restore the dotfiles